bd2kccd/py-causal/README.md

 https://github.com/cmu-phil/tetrad/wiki/Running-Tetrad-algorithms-in-Python

-Sorry for the inconvenience; we realize pycausal is being used in the literature and will try to get to updating it hopefully in the near future.
+Sorry for the inconvenience; we realize pycausal is being used in the literature and will possibly try to update it in the near future.

 Best,